 TrueType hints work when font is rendered with ClearType technology, but with some limitations.
 For example, final delta instructions are not used at all.

-You cannot see a sample of the font rendered with ClearType in FontLab Studio for Macintosh.
-But this is possible with the Preview panel in Studio for Windows.
-Use this button to choose the rasterizer on Windows:
+With the Preview panel you can see a sample of the font rendered with ClearType: use this button to choose the rasterizer: